Private Abdominal Ultrasound

-What is the purpose of this abdominal scan?
+What is the purpose of this abdominal test?

-The Liver and Upper Abdominal diagnostic ultrasound scan includes the evaluation of:
+The Liver and Upper Abdominal diagnostic ultrasound includes the evaluation of:

 - Organ blood flow using Doppler ultrasound

-- Ultrasound report with images and if needed, a follow-up recommendation.
+- Diagnostic report with images and if needed, a follow-up recommendation.

-- For this private ultrasound scan you are required to fast for at least 4 hours (if you are diabetic you may have a sugary supplement if needed).
+For this examination, you are required to fast for at least 4 hours (if you are diabetic you may have a sugary supplement if needed).
 Clear fluids, for example, water are allowed.

-Before the ultrasound scan, our sonographer will explain the examination procedure.
+During the consultation, our sonographer will explain the examination procedure.